Malman/gnome-manpages/README.md

 g_ptr_array_unref (3) - arrays of pointers to any type of data, which grow automatically as new elements are added
 ```

-Also, <Shift>K should work in VIM to see the documentation on the type, macro, or function.
+Also, Shift+K should work in VIM to see the documentation on the type, macro, or function.